What Polymarket Charges and Why

 Maker Rebates: Get Paid to Provide Liquidity

 Every taker fee Polymarket collects gets partially redistributed to market makers through the Maker Rebates Program.
-If you place a limit order that rests on the order book and gets filled by someone else's market order, you are the maker.
-You pay zero taker fees and receive a daily share of the fees takers paid.
+If you place a limit order that rests on the book and gets filled by someone else's market order, you are the maker.
+Makers pay zero taker fees and rebates are paid daily in USDC.

 How Fees Affect Your Trading Strategy